aidinb/eslint-config/README.md

 }
 ```

-The base rules uses the following dependencies:
+The base rules use the following dependencies:
 ```json
 {
     "peerDependencies": {